curious-containers/curious-containers.github.io/_docs/4010-cc-agency-installation.md

 *As cc user.*

 Create configuration file `~/.config/cc-agency.yml`.
-Copy the following content, but choose a new strong `mongo.password` and save it in the file.
+Copy the following content, but choose new strong values for `mongo.password` and `trustee.password`.
 The parameter `broker.external_url` should match the domain name of your server, as we will later define in the Apache2 site configuration.

 ```yaml
 broker: